blockchainsllc/in3-docs/docs/api-wasm.md

        - | the EthAPI
      * - | `IN3Config <#type-in3config>`_
        - | Interface
-       - | the iguration of the IN3-Client.
-This can be paritally overriden for every request.
+       - | the configuration of the IN3-Client.
+This can be changed at any time.
+         | All properties are optional and will be verified when sending the next request.
      * - | `IN3NodeConfig <#type-in3nodeconfig>`_
        - | Interface
        - | a configuration of a in3-server.